babsgenius2001/PerfectNumberComputation/README.md

 A swagger-ui link to test the functionality of the API after running the application is also available via:
 * http://localhost:8080/swagger-ui/index.html

+## Running Tests

+There are Unit Tests for the program segment as well as end-to-end tests for the REST API.

+  ### Unit Tests

+  Unit Tests are written in JUnit and are located within the GetPerfectNumbersTest & ValidatePerfectNumbersTests classes.

+  ### REST API Tests

+  The REST API tests using MockMvc can be found within the PerfectNumberControllerTest class.